AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

     **Metadata** tab: The newly added metadata is in green font, and the deleted metadata is in red font.

     ![Metadata difference for versions ](images/metadata-version-diff.png){width="550" align="left"}

     *Compare the metadata of different versions in the Version history.*

     >[!NOTE]
     >
     > Your system administrator can change the metadata to be shown from the Metadata tab in the **Settings**.
-For details, refer to the the **More actions** section of the [Tab bar](#tab-bar).
+For details, refer to the **More actions** section of the [Tab bar](#tab-bar).

     You can also view the user and time details of the current and the compared version.

     Once you choose a version from the drop-down list, the **Revert to selected version** option is made available.
 The preview window displays the differences between the current version and the selected version of the topic.

 1. Select **Revert to selected version** to revert your working copy with the selected version of the topic.